-The Nation published the report of organised child sex exploitation, which has shocked the nation.
+According to the police report, the organised child sex exploitation, which has shocked the nation.
 According to the report, most of the victims were under 14 years of age.
-In one of the videos a six-year-old boy can be seen forced to perform sexual act, and a 10-year-old schoolgirl who was filmed being molested by a 14-year-old boy.
+In one of the videos, a six-year-old boy can be seen forced to perform a sexual act and a 10-year-old schoolgirl who was filmed being molested by a 14-year-old boy.

 Thousands of copies of the sexual assault videos are believed to have been sold for Rs.
 50 each in Hussain Khanwala village in Kasur district.
 According to the parents of the children, the gang members were in contact with pedophiles in western countries through Skype and would sell the videos overseas for large amounts of money.

 According to the parents, the gang would later blackmail the children and the parents using the videos, extorting millions of rupees from the poor villagers under the threat of shaming the families of the victims.
 The poor villagers, afraid of losing face in front of their community, would sell personal belongings to pay the gang.

 One mother said she had to sell her gold ornaments to pay Rs 600,000 to the blackmailers to erase the videos of her 14-year-old son.
 “Everyone in this village is a victim.
 Our children both boys and girls are raped and blackmailed,” said another victim’s mother.

 The family of a ten-year-old girl forced to perform a sex act in her school uniform said they had paid a million rupees to their blackmailers but they had not erased the video.